DisruptiveDynamics/Spotlight-Trader-2/replit.md

 - **In-Memory Structures**: Employed for the ring buffer and bar builder state to achieve sub-millisecond latency.

 ### Security Model
-Security features include Helmet.js, strict CORS allowlisting, short-lived JWTs, connection limits, Zod for environment validation, and cookie-based authentication with httpOnly session cookies.
-A demo mode is available for Replit.
+Security features include Helmet.js, strict CORS allowlisting, connection limits, and Zod for environment validation. **Note:** Authentication has been removed - app is single-user only with 'default-user' constant throughout the codebase.

 ### Frontend Architecture
 Built with React 18 and TypeScript, incorporating Lightweight Charts, Zustand for state management, and Tailwind CSS.
 Vite handles bundling and API proxying.
 Features a professional charting system with a shared indicators library, a TOS-style toolbar, and a Pane component for multi-chart grids.